 What is chroma key technology?

-Chroma key technique is the process by which a chroma key color is removed from an image, allowing that portion of the image to be replaced.
-A chroma key color can be any solid color, most commonly chroma key blue or green.
-Chroma key can also be used as a verb for the act of removing a solid color from an image.
-This means that the sentences “I used a chroma key on the video” and “I chroma keyed this video” are both correct.
-The chroma key technique can also be referred to simply as “keying” or “keying out”.
+The Chroma key technique is the process by which a specific color is removed from an image, allowing that portion of the image to be replaced.
+This color can be any solid color, most commonly blue or green.
+Chroma keying can also be used as a verb for the act of removing a solid color from an image.
+This means that the sentences, “I used a chroma key on the video,” and “I chroma keyed this video” are both correct.
+The technique can also be referred to simply as “keying” or “keying out.”

 Chroma key app